Rondel dagger: Use

 The rondel dagger evolved in the 14th century from the early knightly dagger of the 12th to 13th centuries, matching the evolution of full plate armour.

-By the 15th century it had become the standard side-arm for knights, and would have been carried into battles such as the Battle of Agincourt in 1415.
-The contemporary post-mortem on the remains of King Richard III show that at the Battle of Bosworth in 1485 he suffered a rondel wound to the head before other fatal wounds.
+By the 15th century it had become the standard side-arm for knights, and was carried into battle, such as the Battle of Agincourt in 1415.
+The contemporary post-mortem on the remains of King Richard III showed that at the Battle of Bosworth, in 1485, he suffered a sharp blow from a pointed weapon such as a rondel dagger on the crown of the head, before other fatal wounds were administered.
 They were a knight's backup weapon to be used in hand-to-hand fighting, and as such one of their last lines of defense.
-Since they were able to penetrate a suit of armour (at the joints, or through the visor of the helmet), rondel daggers could be used to force an unseated or wounded knight to surrender, for a knight might fetch a good ransom if taken alive.
+Since they were able to penetrate a suit of armour (at the joints, or through the visor of the helmet), rondel daggers could be used to force an unseated or wounded knight to surrender and be kept for ransom.

 In the 15th century, the rondel dagger also rose to popularity among the emerging middle class.
-In a scene from a miniature by Girart de Roussillon depicting the construction of twelve churches in France (c.
+In a scene from a miniature by Girart de Roussillon, depicting the construction of twelve churches in France (c.
 1448), merchants and tradesmen can be seen wearing rondel daggers at their waists.

-Hans Talhoffer in his combat manuals of the 1440s to 1460s includes numerous examples of techniques for fighting with the rondel dagger, both in unarmoured combat and in single combat in armour.
+Hans Talhoffer, in his combat manuals of the 1440s to 1460s, includes numerous examples of techniques for fighting with the rondel dagger, both in unarmoured combat and in single combat in armour.